Your Daily Needs Form

 The dietary food nutrition intake recommendations listed here are based largely on suggestions by the Dietary Reference Intakes (DRI) Institute of medicine Food and Nutrition Board, Institute of Medicine, National Academies

 Enter a Food in a word or two and see Nutrients and Food Facts.

-Use the form above to see your recommendations for the following nutrients:
+Use the form above to see your recommendations for the following nutrients derived from food: